Mario Beretta: Coaching career

 On 29 November 2009, Beretta agreed to replace Stefano Colantuono at the helm of Serie B outfit Torino F.C. and in January 2010 Torino have fired the coach, who was replaced by his predecessor Stefano Colantuono.

-In June 2010, Beretta signed a two-year contract with Greek side Paok Salonicco, with this being his first experience outside his homeland.
+In June 2010, Beretta signed a two-year contract with Greek side PAOK, with this being his first experience outside his homeland.
 However, on 22 July 2010, just a month after his appointment at the helm of the squad, Paok chairman Thodoris Zagorakis decided to sack him due to poor pre-season results and rumoured complaints from some players.
 Mario Beretta was immediately replaced by Pavlos Dermitzakis.

 On 6 December 2010, Beretta was announced as new head coach of Serie A relegation-threatened Lombardians Brescia, replacing Giuseppe Iachini at the helm of the Rondinelle.
 His tenure as Brescia boss lasted less than two months, as he was dismissed on 30 January 2011 after a 3–0 home loss to relegation-battling rivals Chievo.

 Since 21 February 2012 to the end of the season he has been the coach of Cesena in Serie A. He successively served as head coach of financially stricken Serie B club Siena, narrowly missing, in the last minutes of the season, despite eight points of penalization, on a promotion playoff spot only to oversee the club being excluded from professional football for good by the end of the season.

 After Siena, he agreed upon a contract with Latina of Serie B in July 2014, only to mutually end his deal just in October due to what the club considered poor results (seven pts in seven matches).